7 Lawyer Cover Letter Templates That Win Legal Jobs in 2026 (Proven by 6M+ Users)

 - The Cover Letter Agent — trained on thousands of successful legal applications.
 Knows exactly what Big Law recruiting committees and GCs look for.

-- The Keywords Agent — extracts legal terminology from the JD (Rule 56, securities fraud, Section 409A) and places them correctly.
+- The Keywords Agent — extracts legal terminology from the JD (Rule 56, securities fraud, Section 409A) and places them naturally throughout your letter.

-Try StylingCV’s AI Cover Letter Builder — paste the job description, pick your practice area, and get a recruiter-ready cover letter in 60 seconds.
+Paste the job description, pick your practice area, and get a recruiter-ready cover letter — written by AI that understands legal hiring.

 Frequently Asked Questions